lindsay-stevens/gh_pages_pelican/content/pages/about.md

 I am a clinical trials data management specialist with over 10 years of experience.
 In this time I have:

-- Worked with and coordinated numerous multi-centre oncology clinical research studies,
-- Developed a variety of data collection and validation systems for clinical research,
 - Implemented sophisticated data processing and reporting tools, projects, and systems.
+- Developed a variety of data collection and validation systems for clinical research.
+- Worked with and coordinated numerous multi-centre oncology clinical research studies.

+I am interested in helping researchers efficiently collect accurate and complete data, and to support their decision-making processes through data systems, analysis, analytics, and visualisations.
+I am uniquely positioned to do so, with extensive clinical research domain knowledge as well as strong technical skills.

+I am motivated by the participants and clinical staff that collaborate to advance medical science through research.

 Looking forward, I am studying a Master of Biostatistics to further broaden the range of solutions and advice I can offer.

-I am motivated by the dedicated medical professionals and participants that collaborate to advance medical science through research.

-I am interested in helping researchers efficiently collect accurate and complete data, and to support their decision-making processes.

-# Skills
+## Technical Skills

+I am familiar with the following technologies.

+- Programming languages:
+    - Advanced: SQL, Python, PL/PGSQL, Stata, VBA/VBScript, and XSLT
+    - Intermediate: Clojure, R, PHP, JavaScript, SAS, Powershell/CMD, Java, C#, C
+- Environments:
+    - Advanced: Windows, CentOS
+    - Intermediate: Windows Server, Android, Ubuntu, Docker
+- Other (Advanced): Microsoft Access, Microsoft Excel
+- Databases:
+    - Advanced: PostgreSQL
+    - Intermediate: SQLite, Microsoft SQL Server, Oracle
+- Development tools: Git, Intellij IDEA, Notepad++, Trello, TFS, SSMS, RStudio

+My GitHub profile contains examples of projects where permission was given to share the code.

-## Clinical Trials Data Management
+## Clinical Trials Data Management Skills

 I am familiar with the following compliance aspects of trials: